fadlee/skill-manager-mcp/docs/prd.md

 - [ ] View skill details and version history
 - [ ] View file contents within a version
 - [ ] Toggle skill active/inactive status

+## Non-Functional Requirements

+- **Performance**
+  - MCP and REST API p95 latency: `< 500ms` for typical requests.
+  - Web UI main pages: time to interactive `< 2s` on common desktop connections.

+- **Availability & Reliability**
+  - Designed for single-tenant deployment on Cloudflare Workers with an expectation of high availability, but no hard SLOs in MVP.
+  - Version history must never be lost for committed versions.

+- **Security**
+  - All MCP and REST endpoints require API key authentication (see TDD for details).
+  - No sensitive tokens or secrets stored inside skill files.

+- **Observability**
+  - Log all failed MCP/REST requests with error codes and minimal context.
+  - Basic request logging for successful calls (status code, latency).

+- **Data Management**
+  - Skills, versions, and files persist in Cloudflare D1.
+  - No hard retention policy defined in MVP; data is kept indefinitely unless explicitly deleted.

 ## Success Metrics